Experiencing the Magic of Salzburg in Winter

 Considering all the great things to see in Salzburg in the winter, you may think you need a lot of time in the city to fit them all in.
 However, this isn’t necessarily true.

-If you just want a taster of winter in Salzburg, one day could be enough if you start out early enough.
+If you just want a taster of winter in Salzburg, one day could be enough if you start early enough.
 Of course, you’re not going to be able to fit everything in, but with one day in Salzburg, you could easily walk the old town, hit up a Mozart Museum and the Fortress, and finish the day at the Christmas Markets (as an example).

 Preferably, 2 days in Salzburg would be the minimum to enjoy all that the city has to offer.
-And you could easily spend three days, up to a week, depending on how you like to travel & whether you plan on taking any Salzburg day trips.
+But you could easily spend three days, up to a week, depending on how you like to travel & whether you plan on taking any Salzburg day trips.

 One tip – if you’re only planning 1 day in Salzburg, don’t plan it for a Sunday, as many of the shops and eateries are closed in town.